 - EBIT = Revenue – Operating Expenses

 - Operating expenses include rent of the company premises, equipment that is used, costs through inventory, marketing activities, paying employee wages, insurance, and funds allocated for R&D.

 - Or EBIT = Net Income + Interest + Taxes

 Net Income is often used to find out the total earnings or profit of a company.
 It can be calculated by subtracting the cost of doing business with the company’s revenue.

 - Net Income = Revenue – Cost of doing business

-- Cost of doing business includes all the taxes, the interest that the company should pay, the depreciation of assets and other expenses.
+- The cost of doing business includes all the taxes, the interest that the company should pay, the depreciation of assets, and other expenses.

 - So, net income is a company’s income after taking all the deductions and taxes into account.

 EBIT shows the income generated (mostly operating income) before paying taxes and interests.
 On the other hand, net income shows the total income generated by the company after paying the interests and taxes.

 Here are the top 5 difference between EBIT vs. Net Income